HIGHWAYS HERITAGE WALKS

 Turn left into Parks Road; cross the road at the traffic lights, walking left down Parks Road as far as the Hundred Stone 17 (SP 5148 0670), opposite an old cottage 18 and in front of the high stone wall of St John’s College gardens.
 The legend reads:

-and the start of the Bullingdon (or Headington) Hundred.
+The date of this stone is uncertain, probably a 19th century replacement of an earlier stone.
+It marks the northern boundary of the Northgate (or Oxford) Hundred and the start of the Bullingdon (or Headington) Hundred.
 Hundreds as administrative units date back to the Anglo-Saxon era and were still in use in the 19th century, for example to define Poor Law Workhouse areas.

 Turn and retrace your steps back along Parks Road, staying on the left-hand pavement, pass the traffic lights and turn left into Museum Road, looking across to the Museum of Natural History to the right, with its dinosaur footprints in the forecourt.
 Looking to your right, you can see the red brickwork of Keble College, the only college built in Victorian times.
 At the end of this road, continue down the footpath leading to Lamb and Flag passage, with its severe modern buildings on the left.
 19 For a refreshment break, enter the Lamb and Flag pub.
 Otherwise, carry on down the passage and turn right into busy St Giles, often crowded with tourists.
 Walk past the War Memorial and cross the Banbury Road, turnpiked in 1755, at the pedestrian lights.
 Walk straight ahead through St Giles’ churchyard 20 to Woodstock Road, the continuation of the Great Road.